-By default, the Sort & Filter settings are set to "Intents" and "Fair Plus."
+For testing and learning purposes, by default, the Filter settings are set to "Intents" and "Poor."

 If you don’t want the follow-up text search, change the Search Mode to "Intents Only."
 This performs only the intents search.
 If you want to perform only the text search, change the Search Mode to "Text."
 For more on search modes, see farther below in this topic.

-If you don't get any results with your search, you can adjust these filters by tapping (Sort & Filters icon).
+If you don't get any results with your search, you can adjust these filters by clicking Add Filters in the upper-left corner.